Top 10 Songs with the Best David Gilmour Guitar Solos

-Time is definitely 2, Comfortably Numb is the best guitar solo ever, and it always will be.
+Time is definitely number 2.
+Comfortably Numb is the best guitar solo ever, and it always will be.

-Comfortably Numb is Best, but Time is the second best...
+Comfortably Numb is the best, but Time is the second best...

 Finally...
-My vote made this jump to the 2nd spot from being the 3rd...
+My vote moved this to the 2nd spot from being the 3rd...
 Bravo!

-My favorite part is between the first and second verse. #1 in my book for David, and in my overall Top 10 of all time.
+My favorite part is between the first and second verse.
+Number 1 in my book for David, and in my overall top 10 of all time.

 Crazy bends all the way!